AzizTN01/autorent_back/README.md

 AUTORENT is a backend application designed for managing car rentals.
 It provides RESTful APIs for user authentication, company management, and car rental functionalities.
 Built with Node.js, Express, and MongoDB, this application aims to facilitate a seamless experience for users looking to rent cars from various companies.

+**Note:** Some of the features listed below are still in development.

 ## Features

 - User authentication (signup, login, password reset)